inventree/inventree-docs/docs/extend/python.md

 items = StockItem.list(api, location=4, part=24)
 ```

+The `items` variable above provides a list of `StockItem` objects.

+### Item Methods

-Once an object has been retrieved from the database, its related objects can be returned with helper functions:
+Once an object has been retrieved from the database, its related objects can be returned with the provided helper methods:

 ```python
 part = Part(api, 25)